luisguve/cherosite/README.md

 I made this project primarily to improve my skills on web development, but I also wanted to build a funny, unique and non-trivial web application for posting and discovering content.

 In my opinion, the idea of random pagination has **limitless possibilities** and can fit easily anywhere.
-I don't think it should completely replace the usual techniques of pagination as mentioned above; all of them have pros and cons and this one is no exception.
-However, if I had to say what's the best use case for random pagination, I would say that a scenario where order of content doesn't matter **and** the same order complicates the discover of contents by users.
+I don't think it should completely replace the usual techniques of pagination aforementioned; all of them have pros and cons and this one is no exception.
+However, if I had to say what's the best use case for random pagination, I would say that one where order of content doesn't matter **and** the same order complicates the discover of contents by users.